 1) the name, address, telephone number, social security and driver’s license numbers for the person responsible for the account,

 2) the account holder’s signature on a new application for service to be completed at our office by one of our customer service representatives, and

-3) a deposit of $245.00 and a membership fee of $5.00 to be paid at the time application for service is made.
+3) a deposit up to $445.00 determined by a credit report and a membership fee of $5.00 to be paid at the time application for service is made.

 Deposits may be waived only if an applicant has a satisfactory credit rating confirmed by online utility exchange.
 Co-signatures are also accepted in lieu of deposits, but only from a parent of the applicant.
 The parent co-signer must be an existing member of Tri-County EMC and have a good credit history with the cooperative.
 When applying for new service, having information available such as the previous occupant’s name, the meter number and the street address will help save time and avoid confusion.
 Providing the customer service representative with as much information as possible will help make your visit to our office brief and more productive.